ChanderG/chord-network/README.md

 ###CHANGELOG

+*v2.0*
+Migrated entire setup to signals.
+No threads at all.
+Fingertables and connections are all fine.
+Setup for node joining is not correct.

 *v1.6*
 Complete chord network in terms of connnections.
 Uses fingertable to lookup and send incomming requests and replies to the right node.